Packed to the Rafters: episode guide

 Julie is starting to feel the financial strain of the family's new living arrangements as Dave struggles to find work.
 Tempers flare when Dave buys a new van they can't afford without telling her.
 Eager to ease their money woes, Julie tells Dave a white lie she later regrets.

-With: George Houvardas as Nick "Carbo" Karandonis, Zoe Ventoura as Melissa Bannon, Caroline Brazier as Chrissy Merchant, Justin Rozniak as Warney, Luke Pegler as Daniel Griggs
+With: George Houvardas as Nick "Carbo" Karandonis, Zoe Ventoura as Melissa Bannon, Caroline Brazier as Chrissy Merchant, Veronica Sywak as Talia, Justin Rosniak as Warney, Luke Pegler as Daniel Griggs

 Facing Demons